MahimaDesai/Student_Database/README.md

 ![image](https://github.com/user-attachments/assets/c70f4a91-1bb9-4970-b6b7-432af38e5e1b)

 Define constructors and getters as required.
 Try to keep the classes immutable, i.e. define setter functions only if required for the use cases described below.

 Remember the storage space optimization in Course: the property major is stored internally as a char and mapped to a string using the static data member majorById.
 Thus although the class uses only a character for storing the major, it accepts a std::string for the major in its constructor and provides a getter function std::string getMajor(), the optimization is completely hidden from the user of the class.

 Matrikel numbers for new students are generated automatically.
 Each time a new student is created, the value from class member nextMatrikelNumber is used, which is incremented afterwards.

 The class SimpleUI provides a simple user interface for the database.
 It is created with the student database as argument.
-The run method continuously lists the available commands, waits for the user to choose one by entering the number and executes the command.
+The run method continuously lists the available commands waits for the user to choose one by entering the number and executes the command.
 Command execution may involve further data input from the user, of course.
 Command execution is implemented by invoking the methods of the various classes.

 Note that all communication with user must be implemented in SimpleUI.
 Using cin or cout in any of the other classes results in 0 points for the submission.
 With respect to the general model-viewcontroller pattern (look it up!), the StudentDb is the model and the SimpleUI provides both the view and the controller.

 The commands to be implemented are:
 1. Add new Course: Queries the user for the required data and creates the new course in the database.